 - Don’t be afraid of cooking at a higher temp.
 I love to use medium-high heat when I cook a lot of my proteins.
 Sautéing in a hot pan helps us achieve the color we want quickly.

 - Don’t overcook your steak.
 Overcooked steak is tough and dry.
 It’s better to leave plenty of pink when you sear the steak in this recipe because it will continue to cook later.
 So while we do cook the steak at a higher temp, we don’t do it for very long.

 Is this stir fry good for meal prep?

-Yes, I’d recommend this for meal prep if you’re storing it in the refrigerator (not the freezer).
+Yes, I’d recommend this stir fry for meal prep.
+Simply store in an airtight container in the refrigerator.
 Reheat in a skillet on the stovetop at medium low or medium heat.
 You can also quickly warm in the microwave.

 Is this stir fry freezer friendly?

 Cooked zucchini is so soft that it’s not my personal favorite for freezing, thawing, and reheating.
 It can be extra mushy and fall apart after thawing.